ErpNetDocs/tech/modules/system/security/ui-functions/confirm-email.md

   Thank you for your cooperation.
 If you did not initiate this process, please contact the system administrator for assistance.
   ```

+> [!NOTE]
+>
-**Note:** Starting from version 25, upon successful completion of the email validation process, the user's "Email Confirmed" status will automatically be set to True in ERP.net.
+> Starting from version 25, upon successful completion of the email validation process, the user's "Email Confirmed" status will automatically be set to True in ERP.net.

+> [!NOTE]
+>
+> The screenshots taken for this article are from v24 of the platform.